Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 will error when there is no data to read.
 When set to true, no error will be thrown and zero records will be read.

 **File System Properties:** Additional properties to use with the InputFormat when reading the data.
 See [here](#file-system-properties) for details.

+## Note

+It is mandatory to provide an output schema when using a format other than text.
+The default schema used in this plugin is for text format where the body represents line read from the file and offset represents offset of line in the file.

 ## Sample Pipeline